Farmers Markets & Fishery

 Kitchens Farm Market was named WV Conservation Farm of the Year in 2008.
 This farm has natural Hereford and Angus cow and steers; natural means no artificial hormones, steroid and antibiotic-free with no dyes added.
 The farm also has peaches, apples, nectarines and more.
 304-274-1994

 With 322 square miles in Berkeley County, there is a lot of open space to enjoy the outdoors.
 Activities include hiking in the 23,000 acres of Sleepy Creek Wildlife Management Area or, closer in town, on the 137 acres at Poor House Farm Park.
+New to hiking?
+Check out this great info-article….The Beginner’s Guide to Hiking.

 For power walking or bike riding, you have the option of the Route 9 path which follows the busy thoroughfare from Martinsburg to the Charles Town/Ranson area.
 While the southern portion of the trail is fairly flat, the northern half is somewhat hilly.
 Stops along the way highlight points of interest.